loganminhdang/singlecellvariantanalysis/README.md

 4. Check for the presence of a known SNP at a specific site.
 5. Filter large BAM files to create smaller, focused BAMs containing only cells of interest for easier visualization and downstream analysis.

 Scripts are still in the early development phase, so use at your discretion.
 The SNP-confirming script has not been tested extensively.
-Other scripts have only been tested against 3' GEX from 10X.
+Other scripts have only been tested against 3' GEX data from 10X.

 ## Table of Contents
 * [Prerequisites](#prerequisites)